SchwarzIT/onyx/.changeset/fresh-lemons-fetch.md

 release beta version

 🎉 onyx is now beta!
-There are no breaking changes to the last alpha version
+There are no breaking changes to the last `1.0.0.-alpha.*` version